| In

 is a spring, so water is the only essential that isn’t carried to

+the hut on someone’s back.
 Ian and Stewart came in a little after dark, looking spent.
 We sat down

 to a meal of hearty potato soup, French bread, and spaghetti with meat